Skip to main content

 • Request additional verification

 "I ordered this for my daughter at college.
-Different shipping address is her dorm."
+The different shipping address is her dorm."

 "Yes, I used my work VPN.
-That is why my IP looks weird."
+That's why my IP looks weird."

 "I disputed that charge at [other merchant] because they never shipped my order.
-I am not a fraudster."
+I'm not a fraudster."

 That last one is important.
 Consortium data and denylists are full of legitimate customers.
 Someone who filed a valid dispute against a bad merchant is now flagged in shared databases.
 Someone whose card was stolen and used by a fraudster is now associated with fraud.
 Someone who had a billing dispute with their cable company is now "high risk."

-If you blindly trust denylist data, you are blocking good customers because of something that happened at a completely different merchant.
+Trust denylist data blindly and you're blocking good customers over something that happened at a different merchant.

 Build Feedback Loops

-The tool does not know if it was right.
+The tool doesn't know whether it was right.
 You have to tell it.

 What to track: